Alfresco/docs-alfresco/enterprise-viewer/latest/install/index.md

 ## Prerequisites

+### Distribution Zips

+The Enterprise Viewer can be installed using a distribution zip.
+These zip can be downloaded from Hyland Community.

+You will need to download the following distribution zip in order to install AEV

+* alfresco-enterprise-viewer-package-3.5.0.zip

 ### Java
 Alfresco Enterprise Viewer requires Java 11 or above.
 Consult your repository of choice for more detailed requirements.
 For example, Alfresco 4.0 and 4.1 require Java 1.6.
 Alfresco 4.2 requires Java 1.7.